Stormbase/django-otp-webauthn/DEVELOPMENT.md

 Additionally – once you've registered a passkey – your browser should prompt you to use your passkey when logging in.
 Completely passwordless!

+### About the sandbox

+The sandbox is used to test the functionality of the package.
+It is a Django project that uses the package as a dependency.
+The package is installed in the sandbox as a local package.
+This allows you to make changes to the package and see the effects in the sandbox.

+In addition, the same sandbox is also used by the E2E browser automation tests (see `tests/e2e` folder) to automate the testing of JavaScript functionality and make sure all the pieces work together.

 ## Testing

 _All commands must be run from the virtual environment created by Hatch.
 Use `hatch shell` to activate._